 [The intent of the test-case can be included in the documentation of the class.
 This annotation can both be used for models intended as test-cases for implementations, and for models explaining detectable errors.]

 For state machines it is useful to have single instances of local classes.
-This can be done using:
+To this end a class may use the annotation:

 A connector component declaration may have the following annotation:

-It makes it an error if the connector does not appear as an inside connector in any connect-equation (for a conditional connector this check is only active if the connector is enabled).
+If specified it makes it an error if the connector does not appear as an inside connector in any connect-equation (for a conditional connector this check is only active if the connector is enabled).
+The string value must be non-empty and provide the reason why it must be connected.
 For an array of connectors it applies separately to each element.

 [This annotation is intended for non-causal connectors, see section 9.3.
 It is particularly suited for stream connectors, see chapter 15.]